NativeScript/nativescript-remote-builds/docs/CIRCLECI.md

 In order to setup the iOS publish in the Fastlane based Circle CI flow, you will need **an administration access to a paid apple developer account** and follow the steps below:
 1) Visit appleid.apple.com/account/manage.
+2) Login with the user specified in the `IOS_APPLE_ID` remote environment variable.
-2) Generate a new application specific password.
+3) Generate a new application specific password.
-3) Set the password to the `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD` remote environment variable.
+4) Set the password to the `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD` remote environment variable.
 Take a look at the [Set Remote Environment Variable](#set-remote-environment-variable) section for more details.
-4) Visit appstoreconnect.apple.com
+5) Visit appstoreconnect.apple.com
-5) Copy the `apple_id` (should be something like `2457129416`) of the app you want to publish and set it to the `IOS_APPSTORE_CONNECT_APP_ID` remote environment variable.
+6) Copy the `apple_id` (should be something like `2457129416`) of the app you want to publish and set it to the `IOS_APPSTORE_CONNECT_APP_ID` remote environment variable.
 Take a look at the [Set Remote Environment Variable](#set-remote-environment-variable) section for more details.

 ## Set Local Environment Variable